Rashadx86/RAMbloaters/README.md

 # RAMbloaters
-Send emails to slurm users who exaggerated their needed RAM in their sbatch or srun submissions.
+Send emails to slurm users who exaggerated their RAM request in their sbatch or srun submissions.